-RandomLandmarks: can generate random landmarks in the bounding box of the data (or a ROI), using uniform but possibly ‘stratified’ sampling independent in X/Y/Z. The module can also randomize the order of an existing set of landmarks, which could for instance, have been manually created with the Landmark Editor.
+RandomLandmarks: can generate random landmarks in the bounding box of the data (or a ROI), using uniform but possibly ‘stratified’ sampling independent in X/Y/Z. The module can also randomize the order of an existing set of landmarks, which could, for instance, have been manually created with the Landmark Editor.

-MaskforPatches: generate a binary image, the same size as the input image, which contains value 1 in XY patches of fixed size around the input landmarks, and 0 elsewhere.
+MaskforPatches: generates a binary image, the same size as the input image, which contains value 1 inside patches of fixed size around the input landmarks, and 0 elsewhere.
 Only full patches are considered: if a landmark is too close to the image boundary, it is not taken into account.
 This is helpful to visualize the location of the patches, but also to navigate through them in the Segmentation Editor using the ‘next slice’ selection feature, so you may proceed with manual segmentation of these patches while observing the context.

-ExtractPatches: extract the XY patches of defined size centered around input landmarks, either as an in-memory volume or as a set of 2D TIF images.
+ExtractPatches: extracts the patches of defined size centered around input landmarks, either as an in-memory volume or as a set of 2D TIF images.
 Only full patches are considered: if a landmark is too close to the image boundary, it is not taken into account.
 The order of the landmark set defines the order of the slices in the output volume, or the name of the patch file.

 Illustrations use an SOFC dataset courtesy of Sabanci University, Turkey